 .
 Continuing straight will take you on a moderately strenuous climb up around the hill in front of you, but going left will be an easier climb with a lot more twists and turns.
 You'll only be on Hawes Trail

-for 0.3 miles before you reach the intersection to Saguaro Trail
+for 0.3 miles before you reach the intersection with Saguaro Trail

-After the quick climb and descent it will be a long gentle climb up the Ridge Trail to the intersection with Saddle Trail
+After the quick climb and descent, it will be a long gentle climb up the Ridge Trail to the intersection with the Saddle Trail

 , winding between large boulders, there will be an unmarked intersection.
 Taking a left will put you on the Secret Trail

 that is now one of the more popular and fun trails.
-There are a few sandy wash bottoms to cross and short climbs, but there will also be picturesque views of Red Mountain.
-After the final climb will be a rollicking, roller-coaster descent rolling in and out of a downhill wash.
+There are a few sandy wash bottoms to cross and short climbs to overcome, but there will also be picturesque views of Red Mountain.
+After the final climb, reward yourself with the upcoming rollicking, roller-coaster descent in and out of a downhill wash.

-Just after another nice photo op of Red Mountain, the Secret Trail
+Just after passing another great photo op of Red Mountain, the Secret Trail

 rejoins the Saddle Trail